kool-dev/kool/docs/2-Presets/Laravel+Octane.md

 $ kool create laravel+octane my-project
 ```

-Under the hood, this command will run do the same as the standar Laravel preset to get a fresh install of latest Laravel using a customized **kool** Docker image with Swoole: <a href="https://github.com/kool-dev/docker-php-swoole" target="_blank">kooldev/php:8.1-nginx-swoole</a>.
+This command will guide you through setting up a new Laravel project, installing Laravel Octane with your preferred server engine (either Swoole or RoadRunner), and setting up all the Docker Compose configuration files to manage your dockerized development environment.

-After installing Laravel, `kool create` automatically requires `laravel/octane` and runs `artisan octane:install`.
-After that you will have the options for including a database or cache service, all of which helps you easily set up the initial tech stack for your project using an interactive wizard.
+After that, you will have the option to include a database or cache service, all of which helps you easily set up the initial tech stack for your project using an interactive wizard.

 ---

-Now, move into your new Laravel Octane with Swoole project:
+Now, move into your new Laravel Octane project:

 ```bash
 $ cd my-project